Bethel Church (Redding)

-Bethel Church is a controversial American non-denominational neo-charismatic megachurch in Redding, California, with over 11,000 members.
-The church was established in 1952, and is currently led by Bill Johnson.
+Bethel identifies with charismatic practices such as faith healing, prophecy, and raising the dead, with church services frequently including behaviors and experiences interpreted by participants as manifestations of the Holy Spirit.
 Bethel has its own music labels, Bethel Music and Jesus Culture ministries, which have gained popularity for contemporary worship music.
 The church runs the Bethel School of Supernatural Ministry with over 2,000 students annually.